 I’ve learned so much about living and travelling in different countries through my Expat Interview series.
-Except many of the place are ones that I’ve been meaning to go to for so long, but it just hasn’t worked out.
-Belgium us one of those place I’d love to share more about.
-Luckily, Jaimee from Travel Pray Love agreed to write a post for me about some of the best places to see in Belgium.
+Except many of the places are ones that I’ve been meaning to go to for so long, but it just hasn’t worked out.
+Belgium us one of those places I’d love to share more about.
+Luckily, Jaimee from Travel Pray Love agreed to write a post for me about some of the best things to see in Belgium.
 Give her a follow on Facebook to find out more about expat life in Belgium!

 6 of the Best Places to Visit in Belgium:

 If you’re in Belgium during the spring months (April and May are the best months) – please do yourself a huge favour and make time for a trip to the little town of Halle – because here awaits a true fairy-tale forest!
 The lush green forest floor is dotted with thousands of bluebells, there are tons of hiking and biking trails and even little benches and gazebos to sit and rest…you will LOVE it here.

 Bruges is famous and I haven’t met a single person who didn’t enjoy their visit (with the exception of one very grumpy Colin Farrell in the famous movie “In Bruges”).
 The iconic bell tower overlooks a beautiful and lively city, the picturesque town markets and iconic Belgian stores and restaurants are all great reasons to visit this adorable city.
 And who says Venice and Amsterdam are the most iconic canal cities?
 There is a reason Bruges is considered the “Venice of the North” and if you are able to take a canal tour, you will discover that (and the interesting history of Bruges’ most famous landmarks).